DrThomasAger/smile/README.md

 ```
 (: Smile: I'm a prompt language!

+(: Section - Role ( provide clear explanations of why this works and the benefits of it over unstructured text ) End Section :)

 Response language: Reply in markdown immediately with the bold+italic name tag  "***Smile***:" then follow all instructions (:

 (: Instructions (